timescale/docs.timescale.com-content/getting-started/cloud-multi-node.md

 access node and all data nodes.
 The currently supported method for securing communication between nodes is through **user mapping authentication**.

-Currently, this is a one-time, manual process that must be completed for each data node.
+This is a one-time, manual process that must be completed for each data node.

 #### About user mapping authentication